Homophobia in ethnic minority communities: Black community

-It has been asserted that the African-American community is largely homophobic.
-Reasons for this include the image young, black males are expected to convey in the public sphere; that homosexuality is seen as antithetical to being black in the African American community; and the association of the African American community with the church in the United States.
+The percentage of Black Americans who believe that homosexuality should be accepted lags behind other ethnic groups.
+In 2017, 63% of Black respondents polled said it should be accepted, versus the national average of 70%.
+Researchers have identified a range of potential explanations for this trend, including the association of the African American community with the church in the United States, gender norms within the Black community, and the idea that homosexuality is antithetical to being black.
+Despite a majority share of support for the LGBTQ community, 60% of respondents in one study felt that LGBTQ advances had come at the expense of Black civil rights.

-However, there the notion that homophobia is more prevalent in the African American community has also been heavily disputed.
-Data from the Pew Research Center suggests that blacks are only marginally more homophobic than white people.
-Lauron Kehrer points out that exit polls that exaggerated black opposition to gay marriage in California were later proven to be inaccurate, and that the view that Blacks are not significantly more homophobic than the dominant American culture.
-According to Ilan Meyer, the literate suggests that the Black community is not more homophobic than the White community.
-Gay black people do not perceive the Black community as more homophobic than the White community, although they do view both as extremely homophobic.
-According to Alton Hornsby, black people are not more homophobic than the broader American culture, which has restricted same-sex sexuality and LGBT social participation.
+However, the notion that homophobia is more prevalent in the African American community has been exaggerated in public perception.
+Data from the Pew Research Center has suggested that black people were only ever marginally more likely to be homophobic than white people, and black support for LGBTQ rights has increased between each consecutive Pew Research poll, including among religious Black Protestants.
+Lauron Kehrer points out that exit polls that exaggerated black opposition to gay marriage in California were later proven to be inaccurate.
+Research indicates that gay black people perceive the Black and White populations as equally homophobic.

-In a 2012 survey of 120,000 adults, African Americans were more likely to self-identify as LGBT than all other racial or ethnic groups in the United States.
-According to the data, 4.6% of African Americans identify as LGBT compared with 3.4% of the population overall.
-According to Frank Newport, this contradicts stereotypes that African-Americans and other minorities are less likely to identify as LGBT.
+Black Americans are about as likely as other ethnic groups to identify as LGBTQ.
+This contradicts stereotypes that African-Americans and other minorities are less likely to identify as LGBT.
 In recent years, African American celebrities such as Jason Collins, Michael Sam, and Robin Roberts have come out.

 Research suggests that African-Americans have complex views on gay civil rights.
-White African-Americans are more likely than white people to support laws that protect LGBT people from employment discrimination, they are less likely to support gay adoption rights.
-According to Tiffany Willoughby-Herard, African-Americans are less likely to support gay marriage than white Americans.
-However, after controlling for age and religious identification, African-Americans are more likely to support gay marriage rights and civil liberties than white people.
+While African-Americans are more likely than white people to support laws that protect LGBT people from employment discrimination, they are less likely to support gay adoption rights.
+While as a group, African-Americans are less likely to support gay marriage than white Americans, this trend is reversed when age and religious identification are controlled for.
 Research suggests that the higher Black affiliation with certain Protestant and Catholic denominations plays a role in black views on gay marriage.
 Age also appears to play a significant role in African American views on gay rights, as there is a large generation gap between the views of older black Americans and black youth.
-Other authors have questioned the idea that blacks are uniquely homophobic.
+All of these data challenge the idea that blacks are uniquely homophobic.